OpenNebula/docs/source/management_and_operations/storage_management/datastores.rst

 Basic Configuration
 ================================================================================

-Configuring a Datastore usually requires adding some specific attributes that depends on the storage driver and your infrastructure, check the :ref:`Open Cloud Storage Guide <storage>` and :ref:`vCenter Storage Guide <vcenter_ds>` for specific details.
+Configuring a Datastore usually requires adding some specific attributes that depends on the storage driver and your infrastructure, check the :ref:`Open Cloud Storage Guide <storage>` for specific details.

 Also, there are a set of common attributes that can be used in any Datastore to tune its behavior.
 The following table describes each attribute: